 Keeping a monthly checklist during the academic year is a great way to make sure your kids are on target for school success.
-The November checklist is below, don’t forget to download the November Checklist for School Success so you can check items off!
+The November checklist is below, and don’t forget to download the November Checklist for School Success so you can check items off!

 This will be an ongoing activity.
 You’ve made goals together about grades, class participation and behavior, extracurricular activities and personal objectives.
 How are they progressing?
 Discuss, and then ask for evidence.